-- For those who have been recently under-performing, consider providing any coaching, mentoring, or training support options.
-For those who have continued to struggle in their performance, you may need to formally design an Individual Development Plan with the employee.
+- For employees who have continued to struggle in their performance, you may need to formally design an Individual Development Plan with them.

-- For those performing exceptionally well, find ways to keep them motivated and challenged.
+- If an employee is performing exceptionally well, you can find ways to keep them motivated and challenged.
 One example is to designate the person to take a new project lead on an important or exciting company initiative.